 September Equinox – Southward Equinox

 Moving ahead, as the sun crosses over the imaginary celestial line from the north to the south direction.
 The earth’s southern areas start to warm up rapidly.
-Refer to the above image for proper understanding.
+Refer to the above image for a proper understanding.

 Equal Day and Night